Nabil-Arrouss/Task-Manager-Spring-Boot-Application/README.md

 3. Created Service classes for each model to be called by the Controllers to implement the business logic behind CRUD operations and the additional 5 methods (2 for users entity, 2 for task entity, and 1 for taskshistory).
 4. Created repositories for each model to handle database queries and interact with it (controllers, services, repositories, logging aspect are stored in different packages).
 5. Established a connection between the program and the database to interact with it and create models from the database directly.
-6. Added the necessary dependencies (Spring Boot, Swagger 2, Swagger UI, persistence, mysql-connector-j, spring AOP, and security).
+6. Added the necessary dependencies.
+(Spring Boot, Swagger 2, Swagger UI, persistence, mysql-connector-j, spring AOP, and security).
 7. Added a logging aspect for security.
-(Username and password are in the application.properties [Username: TaskManager || password: 0000]).
 8. Added 2 triggers in the database to handle automatically added records in the taskshistory table.
-9. Exported the database.

 **Note:** Use Swagger UI to test your functions.